John Underhill (captain): Pequot War

 Using the Narragansett killing of a Plymouth Colony-exile and the mistaken killing of an English pirate by the Pequot people as a pretext, the English colonists decided to go to war against the Pequots who controlled the regional wampum trade and coastal lands desired by the Puritans.
 In September 1637 Underhill headed the militia as it undertook the Pequot War.
 They first went to the fort at Saybrook, in present-day Connecticut.
 Joining with Mohegan allies and Connecticut militia under Captain John Mason, they attacked the fortified Pequot village near modern Mystic.
 They set fire to the village, killing any who attempted to flee.
-About 400 Pequot died in what came to be called the Mystic Massacre.
+About 400 Pequot died in what came to be called the Mystic massacre.

 Underhill led other expeditions that joined in hunting down the surviving Pequot.
 He published an account of his service as Newes from America; Or, A New and Experimentall Discoverie of New England; Containing, A True Relation of Their War-like Proceedings These Two Yeares Last Past, with a Figure of the Indian Fort, or Palizado (London, 1638).

 Wandering years

 Within a year of these exploits, Underhill suffered from the Puritan drive for conformity.
-He had signed the Boston Petition supporting minister John Wheelwright, who had been censured for a sermon.
+He had signed the Boston petition supporting minister John Wheelwright, who had been censured for a sermon.
 Underhill was removed from office and disfranchised in 1637, banished along with Anne Hutchinson in 1638, and excommunicated in 1640.
 After a fruitless trip to England in search of employment, Underhill returned to Boston.
 He sold his house and land and joined Wheelwright, who had settled in Dover, New Hampshire.
 Underhill's mother and her second husband Morris also left Boston, moving to nearby Exeter.
 In Dover, Underhill soon rose to the position of Governor, although Governor John Winthrop had written letters to citizens of that community denouncing him.

 In June 1641 Underhill's banishment was repealed.
 In September of that year he was acquitted of a charge of adultery.
 Still finding no gainful employment in Boston, following the baptism of his son John III in April 1642, he leased a tobacco plantation in Flatlands, Long Island, in New Netherland.
 He never occupied that land.

 Underhill moved to Stamford, Connecticut, where he was named a Freeman in 1642, a Deputy to the General Court of the New Haven Colony in 1643, and Justice of the Stamford Court.
-Following Indian raids in 1643, he was hired by the New Netherland Board of Eight Selectmen to attack Lenape Indian settlements.
+Following Indian raids in 1643, he was hired by the New Netherland Board of Eight Selectmen to attack Lenape settlements.

 In February 1644, working for the Dutch, Underhill slaughtered an estimated 500 to 700 Lenape, thought to be of the Siwanoy and Wechquaesgeek bands of the Wappinger Confederacy.
 The killings occurred at a winter village of the natives, the site of which has not been identified with certainty.
 Some researchers believe it may have been located at what are now the sites of Pound Ridge or Bedford, New York.